 - Blended Course is a course in which both credit and noncredit students are enrolled in the same section during any semester.
 Non-credit students are not required to submit and write papers or take exams.
-Noncredit students must register and pay associated fees for the class through Continuing Education. - Hybrid Course has at least one face-to-face meeting with the entire class in a classroom setting.
-The majority of the course material and assignments are accomplished electronically. - Off-Campus Course is a course that is offered off of the main college campus.
+Noncredit students must register and pay associated fees for the class through Continuing Education. - Hybrid Course is a course that meets both face-to-face in a classroom setting and online.
+Approximately half of the course is delivered online. - Off-Campus Course is a course that is offered off of the main college campus.
 Off-campus courses may have a special fee, see current fee chart. - On-Campus Course is a course offered on Mountwest Community & Technical College's campus. - Online Course is asynchronous and offered completely electronically with no face-to-face meetings. - Traditional Course is when students and teacher meet in a designated location on a regular basis each week.